Thetford: Culture

-The external scenes for the BBC1 TV series Dad's Army were filmed in and around the town, with Thetford's flint buildings doubling for Walmington-on-Sea.
+The external scenes for the BBC TV series Dad's Army were filmed in and around the town, with Thetford's flint buildings doubling for Walmington-on-Sea.
 The Dad's Army Museum is housed in part of Thetford Guildhall.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Tacolneston and local relay transmitters.

+The town's local radio stations are BBC Radio Norfolk on 104.4 FM, Greatest Hits Radio Norfolk & North Suffolk on 96.7 FM, Heart East on 102.4 FM, and Thetford Radio, a community radio station.

+The local newspapers are the Thetford & Brandon Times and the Eastern Daily Press.

 Sport

-The local football club, Thetford Town F.C., plays in the Eastern Counties Football League.
-Thetford Rugby Union Football Club is based on the Mundford Road just outside Thetford, with its first team playing in the Eastern Counties London 3.
+The local football club, Thetford Town, plays in the Eastern Counties Football League.
+Thetford Rugby Union Football Club is based on Mundford Road just outside Thetford, with its first team playing in the Eastern Counties London 3.

 Thetford Town Cricket Club have two adult teams competing in the Norfolk Cricket Alliance and one in the Norfolk Friendly Alliance.
-The club also boasts a thriving junior section.
+The club also has a junior section.

 A swimming team called the Thetford Dolphins is based at Breckland Leisure Centre's Waterworld swimming pools.
 World champion triathlete Chrissie Wellington is a former member of this swimming club.

-Thetford Golf Club, to the northwest of the town in Thetford Forest Park, was established in 1912 with a course originally designed by Charles H. Mayo, with later alterations by James Braid and Philip Mackenzie Ross.
+Thetford Golf Club, to the northwest of the town in Thetford Forest Park, was established in 1912 with a course originally designed by Charles H. Mayo, and later alterations by James Braid and Philip Mackenzie Ross.
 The construction of the second Thetford bypass resulted in five of the course holes being lost and having to be re-fashioned by Cameron Sinclair and Donald Steel.

 Transport

+Thetford railway station is a stop on the Breckland line between Ely and Norwich.
+Greater Anglia operates services between Norwich and Stansted Airport, via Cambridge; East Midlands Railway runs a route between Norwich and Liverpool Lime Street, via Sheffield and Manchester Piccadilly.